Clever-ISA/Clever-ISA/specs/Main.md

 Note: If the value of `page` is changed, such that any reserved bit is set, the above check is not performed, and PF will be triggered on the first memory access, which is likely the first following instruction fetch.
 As handling PF will cause a page fault, ABRT will be triggered, which likewise cannot be handled, and the processor will reset.

+When modifying the value of the `page` register or modifying `cr0.PG`, the behaviour is undefined if the page the instruction pointer resides in reflects a different physical memory address, or if any subsequent page from which instructions are fetched changes in such a way until an intervening taken branch occurs (note: this means that enabling or disabling paging requires the current page to be identity mapped).
+Changing the `page` register or modifying `cr0.PG` has the same effect as the `dflush` instruction followed by the `ptlbf`

 ## Additions